janeund/movie-app/readme.md

 ## Features

-- Fetching information about movies/series/people from external API
+- fetching information about movies/series/people from external API
-- Integrated Swiper sliders for cards showcases
+- integrated Swiper sliders for cards showcases
-- Loading spinner for visualizing request in process
+- loading spinner for visualizing request in process
-- Search box which accepts user input to be searched and then redirects to results page with pagination
+- search box which accepts user input to be searched and then redirects to results page with pagination

 ## Future Improvements

 - add responsiveness for different screen sizes
-- add option to filter and sort content by selected parameters
+- dd option to filter and sort content by selected parameters

 ## Start Locally